MASQ-Project/Node/README.md

 ## Source
 The MASQ project was forked from Substratum's Node project in order to carry on development after Substratum ceased operations in October of 2019.
-In 2021, Substratum's Node repositories were removed from GitHub, so the fork link with MASQ was broken, but all credit for the original idea, the original design, and the first two years of MASQ's development belongs to Substratum.
+In 2021, Substratum's Node repositories were removed from GitHub, so the fork link with MASQ was broken, but all credit for the original idea, the original design, and the inherited code during first two years of MASQ's development is attributed to Substratum.

 ## Running the MASQ Node